yowainwright/yowainwright.github.io/_posts/2016-02-04-things-change.md

 It was truly a glorious moment.

 We went back to Madison & had our finals.
 I went to Europe for the holiday & Deirdre (what we'll call my ex girlfriend) left me for someone while I was away.
-I remember talking to her on my Nokia cell phone on a beach in Albania.
+I remember talking to her on my Nokia cell phone on a beach in rural Albania.
 There were locals literally fishing with dynamite in the not so distant background.
 "What?!"
-I exclaimed to the sound of dynamite exploding in the background; fish & fish guts going every which way in the near sea.
+I exclaimed as she spoke here good-byes to the sound of dynamite exploding in the background; fish & fish guts going every which way in the near sea.

 Years later, I did a series of work - fully embracing that eye opening situation & the new door to life that was accessed after seeing William Kentridge’s work.